 Waititi himself stars as Hitler in the film, while the cast also includes Hollywood A-listers Scarlett Johansson (Avengers: Endgame, Marriage Story) and Sam Rockwell (Vice, Three Billboards Outside Ebbing, Missouri).

-Roman Griffin Davis makes his screen debut as the titular character, while Thomasin McKenzie (Leave No Trace, The King) plays Rosie – the Jewish girl in hiding in JoJo’s family home.
+Roman Griffin Davis makes his screen debut as the titular character, while Thomasin McKenzie (Leave No Trace, The King) plays Elsa – the Jewish girl in hiding in JoJo’s family home.